 The Meadoway will connect Toronto to one of its most populous suburbs – just not with an LRT line

 The 200-hectare Meadoway will travel through some of Toronto’s densest regions, linking 34 neighbourhoods, 14 parks and four ravines.
 It will also provide uninterrupted, car-free paths to the city for pedestrian and cyclists, which promise to boast more than 1,000 species of flora and fauna.
-When completed in 2025, the linear park will not only be the largest of its kind in Canada, but it will also contain 10 agriculture gardens and promote scientific research.
+It’s still a work in progress – the next milestone will see a 40-metre-long pedestrian bridge built over Highland Creek in Scarborough, expanding the existing trail network by two kilometres – but when completed in 2025, the linear park will not only be the largest of its kind in Canada, but it will also contain 10 agriculture gardens and promote scientific research.
+THEMEADOWAY.CA